 For the purpose of the calculation of a "forward-looking" adjusted PD, subsidiaries define three scenarios (baseline, pessimistic and optimistic).
-The Group uses error distribution method, through which values of macroeconomic variables are predicted for six years ahead and for different scenarios.
+The AIK and Gorenjska bank use an error distribution method, through which values of macroeconomic variables are predicted for six years ahead and for different scenarios.
 Afterwards, regression model is used to predict z.
 From predicted z-s, annual transition matrices for six years ahead are predicted.
 For all later years, average transition matrix is used.